 The complete ingredient list and measurements are listed in the printable recipe below.

-- Pasta: Any short pasta such as Penne, Rigatoni, Farfalle, Bowtie, or Orecchiette will work for this pasta salad.
+- Pasta: Any short pasta, such as Penne, Rigatoni, Farfalle, Bowtie, or Orecchiette, will work for this pasta salad.

-- Black Olives: For some additional salty flavor we include a few chopped black olives but if you are not a fan of olives you can leave them out.
+- Black Olives: For some additional salty flavor, we include a few chopped black olives, but if you are not a fan of olives, you can leave them out.

-- Cojita Cheese: This is a crumbly salty cheese that can be purchased as a block or pre-grated.
+- Cojita Cheese: This crumbly salty cheese can be purchased as a block or pre-grated.
 The pre-grated is similar to an Italian grated cheese like Parmigiano Reggiano and is great as a topping on enchiladas, elote (Mexican street corn), salads, and so many other dishes.
 In a pinch, you can substitute some grated Parmigiano Reggiano.

 How to Make Southwest Pasta Salad with Creamy Chipotle Dressing

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: Add a little grilled chicken to turn this pasta salad into a complete meal.

-1. Cook the Pasta: Cook the pasta until it is al dente following the package instructions.
-Drain and rinse with cold water then set aside.
-While the pasta is cooking prepare the creamy dressing.
+1. Cook the Pasta: Cook the pasta until it is al dente, following the package instructions.
+Drain and rinse with cold water, then set aside.
+While the pasta is cooking, prepare the creamy dressing.

 Recipe Tips and Notes